Can you use a credit card at an ATM?

 Yes, a cash advance could affect your credit scores, depending on how much you borrow and how quickly you pay down the balance.

-When you use a credit card at an ATM, you’re taking out a cash advance against your credit limit.
-This may affect your credit because your card issuer adds the cash advance amount to your credit card balance.
-That can increase your credit utilization ratio, which is an important credit-scoring factor that measures how much of your available credit you’re using.
+When you use a credit card at an ATM, you’re taking out cash against your credit limit.
+Your card issuer adds the cash advance amount, plus fees and interest, to your credit card balance.
+This can increase your credit utilization ratio, which is an important credit-scoring factor that measures how much of your available credit you’re using.

 Generally, a higher credit utilization ratio can have a negative impact on your credit scores.
 The Consumer Financial Protection Bureau recommends keeping your credit utilization ratio under 30%.

-What to consider before getting a cash advance with your credit card
+What to consider before using your credit card at an ATM

 -

-Additional costs: You may pay a cash advance fee and any applicable ATM fees.
+Additional costs: You may pay a cash advance fee and ATM fees.

 -